 For an in-park treat that is also budget friendly, we usually buy a refillable popcorn bucket at the beginning of our trip.

 You can refill it in any park during your whole stay for just a few dollars and popcorn is great for sharing, which is also nice for the budget!

 Gallon Size Zipper Bags

 Throw a few zipper bags in for “just in case” things.
-If your little one has an accident or you want to protect your phones on Splash Mountain, it’s always nice to be prepared.
+If your little one has an accident or you want to protect your phones on water rides, it’s always nice to be prepared.

 Plus, they weigh nothing and take up very little space so this one is an easy yes for us.

 We always bring a large tube or can of sunscreen as well as a face stick so we can reapply throughout the day.

 You don’t want to skip things like ears and noses and standing in line is a great time to swipe the stick on your face.